Introduction to Web Design in 2025

 3. AI-Driven Design

-As personalisation becomes the norm, AI is stepping in to do the heavy lifting.
+With the customisation trend gaining grounds, AI is coming in to do the legwork.

 Tailored User Experiences